memgraph/docs/docs/how-to-guides/streams/kafka/connect-to-stream-from-lab.md

 sidebar_label: Connect to a data stream from Memgraph Lab
 ---

-If you prefere to use GUI, you can now connect to data streams by using a wizard in the Memgraph Lab.
+If you prefer to use GUI, you can now connect to data streams by using a wizard in the Memgraph Lab.

 If you need a stream to play around with, we've provided some [Awesome